- Greek culture is the number one exportable product of Greece, with Greek philosophy being a significant part of it.

 The word philosophy, which derives from the junction of the words ‘philos’ and ‘sophia,’ meaning ‘love of wisdom/ pursuit of wisdom,’ appears quite late in the ancient Greek language.

-It first appeared sporadically during the 5th century BC, but it was during the time of Plato, at the beginning of the 4th century, that any attempt of determining the exact meaning and scope of its application took place.
+It first appeared sporadically during the 5th century BC, but it was during the time of Plato, at the beginning of the 4th century, that any attempt to determine the exact meaning and scope of its application took place.

 Regardless, the general belief, both of the ancient and modern Greeks, is that philosophy was born much earlier, from the beginning of the 6th century, with Aristotle attributing the title of the first philosophers to Thales, Anaximander, and Anaximenes.